Lesotho Mounted Police Service

 The Lesotho Mounted Police Service (LMPS) is the national police force of the Southern African Kingdom of Lesotho.
+Advocate Borotho Matsoso is the current Commissioner of LMPS since 24 May 2024 after being sworn in by Prime Minister Sam Matekane.

 History

 The police service was established in 1872, with an initial strength of 110 men.
 It adopted military discipline and, from 1878, military rank structure based on the British army.
 In the 1950s the force moved towards a civilian police operation, and in 1958 replaced its military rank structure with conventional civilian police ranks.
 Originally known as the Basutoland Mounted Police, the force later changed its name to Lesotho Police, then Lesotho Mounted Police (1966), and Royal Lesotho Mounted Force (1986).
 Today, in common with many police forces, it has adopted the style "police service" in its current formal name of Lesotho Mounted Police Service.